sbecker11/coordinate-axes/README.md

 npm run deploy
 ```
 a. predeploy
-The `predeploy` script takes the static content from the project's root folder, from the `src` folder and from the library files in `node_modules` and transpiles and bundles them into front-end asset files that it stores in the `dist` directory.
+The `predeploy` script takes the static content from the project's root folder, from the `src` folder and from the library files in `node_modules` and transpiles and bundles them into front-end asset files that it stores in the `/dist` directory.
 b. deploy
-The `deploy` script runs the `gh-pages -d dist` command, which deploys the contents of the `dist` directory to the`gh-pages` branch of your GitHub repository.
+The `deploy` script runs the `gh-pages -d dist` command, which deploys the contents of the `/dist` directory to the`gh-pages` branch of your GitHub repository.
 This makes your site available at `https://<username>.github.io/<my-repo>/`.

+You so not need to checkout the `gh-pages` branch to run `npm run predeploy` and `npm run deploy` scripts.
+Your latest work is deployed regardless of its status.
+So care must be taken.
+Test your code locally before deploying it to github pages.

 7. **Verify Deployment**:
 a.
 Open your web browser and go to the URL: